Keymoye/my-portfolio/README.md

 ## ✨ Overview

-This portfolio represents your **professional identity** as a developer — crafted with clean architecture, smooth animations, a strong focus on accessibility, perfect performance scores, and a secure contact workflow powered by **Formspree**.
+This portfolio represents my **professional identity** as a developer — crafted with clean architecture, smooth animations, a strong focus on accessibility, perfect performance scores, and a secure contact workflow powered by **Formspree**.

 It demonstrates excellence in: